javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

     export function becomeSilent() { ... }
     ```

-    Now if we in fact need only one of them in our project:
+    Now if we only use one of `lib.js` functions in our project:
     ```js
     // 📁 main.js
     import {sayHi} from './lib.js';